gautemo/Gaute-Meek-Olsen/src/dev-blog/gpgs-hide-player.md

 1. Go to the tab you opened in the previous step or use this link.
 2. Click on the web application name you created in Google Play Console step 8.
 3. Copy the **Client ID** and **Client Secret** for later.
 If you don’t see it you can find it in the **DOWNLOAD JSON** file.
-4. Remove the link in the Authorized redirect URIs and add `https://developers.google.com/oauthplayground`. _N.B. dont end the url with a slash_.
+4. Remove the link in the Authorized redirect URIs and add `https://developers.google.com/oauthplayground`. _N.B. don't end the URL with a slash_.
 Then save.

 ![APIs console](./assets/gpgs-hide-player/apiconsole.png)